-If a contestant is rendered unconscious or shows signs of a concussion or spinal injury, that wrestler shall not be permitted to continue in the match or return to competition without approval of the team physician or the team physician's designee according to each institution's Concussion Management Plan.
+If a contestant shows signs of a concussion or spinal injury, that wrestler shall not be permitted to continue in the match or return to competition without approval of the team physician or the team physician's designee according to each institution's Concussion Management Plan.
 Student-athletes diagnosed with a concussion shall not return to activity (or competition) for the remainder of that day.
 (See Appendix B for detailed information on concussions.)